roitraining/kbernetes-onboard/setup/README.md

 # WARNING!
 THERE ARE STEPS YOU MUST COMPLETE BEFORE RUNNING THE SETUP SCRIPT

 The app has been designed (and appropriate ports used) to allow you to run all of the activities/demos from cloud shell.
 However, it would be helpful if you could also configure your environment to run the non-containerized application on your laptop.
 This then supports the story of: how do I get from my environment into kubernetes engine.
+(Also, you will not be able to demonstrate the fulling working app in cloud shell, just individual parts).

 Guidance for setting up and running the app locally are at the bottom of this file.
 The backend api is a simple node application using express.
 The frontend is a python3 flask application.